skateco/skate/README.md

 # Skate

-Sort of Kubernetes...

-An extremely low footprint mini paas for scheduling resources on a small number of hosts.

-**Kubernetes manifest compatible.**
-Will support only a subset of resources and only a subset of their functionality:
+Daemonless low footprint self-hosted mini-paas with support for deploying kubernetes manifests.

+Born out of the frustration of having to learn yet another syntax or configuration format.

+Skate runs as a CLI on your machine and talks to a small binary on each host over ssh.

+Leverage (podman kube play)[https://docs.podman.io/en/latest/markdown/podman-kube-play.1.html] to run pod manifests.

+Supported Distro: Ubuntu 24.04
+Supported architectures: amd64, arm64

+You can deploy:
+- Pods
 - Deployments
-- Pods
 - DaemonSets
-- Service: ExternalName only (w.i.p)
-- Ingress
+- Service
 - Secrets
 - CronJobs

-Currently uses vendored ssh, plan is to move to openssh and use the native binary on the host.

-Supported Distro: Ubuntu 24.04
-Supported architectures: amd64, arm64

-## Architecture

-- `skate` cli that is basically the scheduler, run from developers machine.
-- talks to `skatelet` binaries on each host (not long lived agents, also a cli) over ssh

-Could be described as one-shot scheduling.
+An nginx ingress runs on port 80 and 443 on all nodes.
+Lets-encrypt provides the certificates.

 ### Networking